avanwinkle/synthea/README.md

  - **Segmentable Intro, Outro, and Loop** options for gapless looping

 ***Synthea*** was originally written in Python with wxPython, PyGame, and VLC.
-It is now being actively rebuilt (here in this repo!) from the ground up to be an AngularJS web application wrapped by Electron with
+It is now being actively rebuilt (here in this repo!) from the ground up to be an AngularJS web application wrapped by Electron, with Howler powering the audio.

 ## Why Synthea Exists